 For all the embodiments considered so far it was only possible to measure the azimuth angle of objects, however, not to measure the elevation angle.
-However, the latter would $^{45}$ $^{m=0}, 1, \ldots, 7$ result in be favorable for many functions, in particular if it is to be reacted to stationary objects on the roadway (vehicles, pedestrians), in order to distinguish them from objects above the roadway (bridges, signs) or from small objects located on the roadway (e.g. can of coke) as well as from reflections of the 50 road surface (e.g. by uneven board joints).
+However, the latter would 45 be favorable for many functions, in particular if it is to be reacted to stationary objects on the roadway (vehicles, pedestrians), in order to distinguish them from objects above the roadway (bridges, signs) or from small objects located on the roadway (e.g. can of coke) as well as from reflections of the 50 road surface (e.g. by uneven board joints).

-In order to be able to measure and/or estimate the elevation angle, the relative phase centers of the antenna combinations must have a different vertical position (the relative phase antenna is here defined as sum of the two vectors from a reference point to the phase centers of the transmitter and of the receiver antenna).
+In order to be able to measure and/or estimate the elevation angle, the relative phase centers of the antenna combinations must have a different vertical position (the relative phase center of a combination of a transmitter and of a receiver 55 wherein K is the constant amount of these values and exp is antenna is here defined as sum of the two vectors from a reference point to the phase centers of the transmitter and of the receiver antenna).
 In the antenna assembly according to FIG. 13 now considered as an example the two receiver antennas RX1 and RX3 are offset downward by $s=\lambda/2$ in relation to 60 the other two receiver antennas RX0 and RX2; otherwise the embodiment according to FIG. 13 does not differ from the original embodiment according to FIG. 1.